L1nkZ/rpatchur/index.md

 patcher is currently applying patches. `nbDownloaded` is an `int` that represents the number of patches that have been applied. `nbTotal` is an `int` that represents the total number of patches that will be applied.
+* `patchingStatusPatchApplied(fileName)`: Indicates that a manual patch has been applied successfully. `fileName` is a `string` that contains the name of the patch file that's been used.

 You can define these callbacks to receive useful information to display to the user.